saahilk/CSE-527/README.md

 # CSE-527
-Assignments for Intro to Computer Vision course
+Assignments for Introduction to Computer Vision course